 Note: Autonomous and nonautonomous effects within or outside clones for any gene loss of function could be studied employing specific recessive alleles distal to the FRT site.

 Generate FLP/FRT somatic clones in the histoblasts by heat shock treatment at the third instar larval stage of the progeny of the cross.
-This is performed by submerging the plastic vials containing the animals in a water bath at 37 °C for 45 min−1 h at the wandering larvae (LIII) stage.
+This is performed by submerging the plastic vials containing the animals in a water bath at 37 °C for 45 min to 1 h at the wandering larvae (LIII) stage.

 Note: The sensitive period for mitotic recombination is the G2 phase of the cell cycle.
 Histoblasts are arrested in G2 during the whole larval development.